digiwhite1980/nodejs/README.md

 meet the required dependencies.

 # NodeJS version
-When using the NODEJS_VERSION environment variable, the use may chose the NodeJS version he wishes. latest en stable are also possible.
+When using the NODEJS_VERSION environment variable the user may chose the NodeJS version he wishes. latest en stable are also possible.

 # NodeJS wrapper script options:
 ```bash